Gauravkumardhama/Data_Structures/README.md

 # Data_Structures
-Implementation of stacks and queues in c++.
+Implementation of stacks and queues in c.